 Ready, Fire, Aim.
 Do It!
 Make it happen!
 Action Counts.
 No one ever sat their way to success. – Tom Peters

 The promise of big data rests on the laurels of customer impact and value creation at fascinating speeds.
 However, the more data an organization collects directly correlates to how difficult it is to manage, analyze and achieve these values.
 It’s not for lack of interest, value or investment – many organizations realize that winning requires harnessing the power of big data to become an industry juggernaut and using data-driven decision making to tailor specific information to understand customers’ needs before they do.
 Yet many organizations are coming up short when it comes to their big data initiatives.
-In fact, Gartner predicted that “through 2017, 60% of Big Data projects will fail to go beyond piloting and experimentation and will be abandoned.”
 So what’s an organization to do that’s looking to harness the power of big data, yet doesn’t want to become a statistic as noted above?
 To make better business decisions, organizations are repurposing the supply chain management discipline in a new way – the data supply chain.

 To understand a data supply chain start by picturing a traditional supply chain – the sequence of processes that transform raw materials to finished goods – and then to the distribution of the finished goods.
 Supply chain management tracks how goods and services flow through the chain effectively and efficiently.
 The challenge is that most organizations have a data supply chain, but they have zero visibility into how it works.
 This can quickly become the Achilles heel that will undermine your big data legacy.